guythetechie/functional-csharp/README.md

 ```

 #### `TResult Match<TResult>(Func<T, TResult> onSuccess, Func<Error, TResult> onError)`
-Pattern matches on the result state.
+Returns the result of one of two functions based on the result's state.

 ```csharp
 Result<User> userResult = AuthenticateUser(credentials);